Skip to main content

 Medical and allied health

 AHPRA's advertising guidelines apply to all registered health practitioners (physios, chiros, GPs, psychologists, etc.).
 Restrictions on testimonials, before-and-after imagery, claims of clinical outcomes, and use of titles.
 Generic templates often non-comply by default.
-A pro-services build should know these.
+A professional services build should know these.

 Other regulated practices